Minkowski Spacetime and QED from Ontology of Time: From Lie Algebra to Spacetime Geometry

-Given that $\y_k\,k\in\,[0,\dots,N-1]$ are the generating elements of the algebra, then the {\it vector} ${\bf A}=\sum\limits_{k=0}^{N-1}\,a_k\,\y_k$ squares to a scalar: \begeq {\bf A}^2=\sum\limits_{k=0}^{N-1}\,s_k\,a_k^2=\sum\limits_{k=1}^{N-1}\,a_k^2-a_0^2\,. \endeq A dynamical system generates a flat Minkowski spacetime with proper observables if the corresponding real matrix algebra is a representation of a Clifford algebra in which all generating elements are symplices.
-The idea to relate Clifford algebras and symplectic spaces is not new (see for instance Ref.~(\cite{BGB,BB}) and references therein), however (to the knowledge of the author) it has not been shown yet that the concept of a geometric (Clifford) algebra can be derived from the idea of a dynamically emergent spacetime.
+Given that $\y_k$ with $k\,\in\,[0,\dots,N-1]$ are the generating elements of the algebra, then the {\it vector} ${\bf A}=\sum\limits_{k=0}^{N-1}\,a_k\,\y_k$ squares to a scalar: \begeq {\bf A}^2=\sum\limits_{k=0}^{N-1}\,s_k\,a_k^2=\sum\limits_{k=1}^{N-1}\,a_k^2-a_0^2\,. \endeq Hence the algebra of a dynamical system generates a flat Minkowski spacetime with proper observables if the corresponding real matrix algebra is a representation of a Clifford algebra in which all generating elements are symplices.
+The idea to relate Clifford algebras and symplectic spaces is not new (see for instance Ref.~(\cite{BGB,BB}) and references therein), however (to the knowledge of the author) it has not been shown yet that the concept of a geometric (Clifford) algebra can be derived from the concept of a dynamically emergent spacetime.